KJWBeige/DroneHive/README.md

 5. In order to display the bar chart on each users "My Drone Board" page, be sure to include "altitude" per drone

 ###WHAT I WOULD LIKE TO DO IN THE FUTURE
-1. Add Google Map API
-2. Create a more data intensive database (adding feedback in form of a pie chart)
+1. Add Google Map API.
+To display location data of each drone.
+Either capturing data via User upload and displaying on static map.
+The potential is someday incorporating GPS data and do live drone tracking.
+More dependencies here of course.
+2. Capture more data on drones per user in JSON.
+Allow for data upload files.
-3. Display data with more D3 to create a "dashboard"
+3. Displaying more data w/D3 to create a robust "dashboard" for Users' drone fleet performance
-4. Add update & read functionality for a user
+4. Displaying more data w/D3 to create an open feedback forum.
+Search & sort functionality.
+5. Add Update & Delete on Users
+6. Allow for viewing 360 video VR live streaming

 ###PAGE VIEWS
 ####Home